ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 to make your url look cleaner, 11ty has a default setting that renames your rendered html file as an `index.html` inside a folder. this, of course, causes issues for those who have code dependent on retrieving file paths, like that of the very popular neocities blogging framework, zonelets.

-the best thing you can do is edit your `.eleventy.js` to turn off this feature. petrapixels includes this function in her 11ty tutorial:
+the best thing you can do is edit your `.eleventy.js` to turn off this feature. petrapixels includes this function in <a href="https://petrapixel.neocities.org/coding/eleventy-tutorial#configuration" target="_target">her 11ty tutorial</a>:

 ```
 module.exports = function (eleventyConfig) {